Endocrine and local testicular regulation

 This chapter summarizes the main hormonal regulatory system of the testis, the hypothalamic–pituitary–testicular axis, and how its effects are modulated by other extratesticular hormones and local testicular factors.

-Oxford Medicine requires a subscription or purchase to access the full text of books within the service.
-Public users can however freely search the site and view the abstracts and keywords for each book and chapter.
+Access to the complete content on Oxford Medicine Online requires a subscription or purchase.
+Public users are able to search the site and view the abstracts for each book and chapter without a subscription.

-To troubleshoot, please check our FAQs , and if you can't find the answer there, please contact us.
+For questions on access or troubleshooting, please check our FAQs, and if you can't find the answer there, please contact us.